LI7XI/AudioAnalyzerDocs/docs/usage-examples/waveform.md

 ?>Note that it's always recommended to use a child measure to get the image, because the image name will change based on your process name and handler name.

+`DefaultColorSpace` lets set a default color space for all the colors parameter.<br/>

+Lets say you have `BackgroundColor 0.9,0.4,0.7`, by defaults (without specifying `DefaultColorSpace`) the plugin will parse this as `sRGB` color (which is different from `sRGB255`, because `sRGB` values are in [0, 1] range).

+If you set `DefaultColorSpace` to lets say `hsl` color space, the 3 values now corresponds to hue, saturation lightness.
+So it's pretty handy if you want to use one color space for all parameters.

+But maybe you don't want all parameter to have the same color space, you can override the color space by writing `$<ColorSpace>` after the parameter name but before the color itself.<br/>
+For example: `BackgroundColor @hsv 112,0.6,0.9` or `WaveColor @sRGB255 170, 220, 210`, same process for all parameters that use colors.

 Now everything is ready :tada:<br/>
 Simply make an image meter and set the `MeasureName` option to the child measure you created.